How to Remove a Virus from a Hard Drive

 As you can see, viruses can be dangerous, with the potential for cybercriminals to steal your personal and financial information for fraudulent purposes.

-How to Tell if Hard Drive is Infected with Virus
+How to Tell if a Hard Drive is Infected with Virus

 So, how do you know if your hard drive has been infiltrated by a virus?
 There are several obvious signs that could indicate that your computer’s hard drive has been infected, including: